Symbolism, Imagery, Allegory

-The Christmas tree itself can also be seen as symbolic.
-For one, its presence reminds us what season it is, and brings to mind all the points made in the above section.
-Beyond that, however, it can be seen as being directly symbolic of Nora.
+The Christmas tree itself is symbolic: it brings to mind all that is Xmas.
+Beyond that, however, it can be seen as being directly symbolic—in this play—of Nora.
 How, you ask?

 You could also interpret the tree's state as symbolic of Nora's disintegrating web of lies.
-The pretty decorations which Nora used to cover up her deceit are falling away.
-Soon the bare ugly truth will emerge.
+The pretty decorations that Nora used to cover up her deceit are falling away.
+Soon the bare, ugly truth will emerge.

 Lastly, Nora's function in the household is pretty much the same as the tree.
 She's merely decorative, ornamental.
 She dresses up the tree just as Torvald dresses up her for the Stenborgs' party.
 It's interesting that she tells the maid not to let the children see the tree until it's decorated.
 This is reminiscent of when she tells Torvald that she can't be seen in her costume until the party.